elixirbeats/abletoolz/README.md

 run the save argument on my entire track library(700+ sets) with many years of work without breaking a single set.

 `-x`, `--xml`  Dumps the uncompressed set XML in same directory as set_name.xml Useful to understand set structure for development.
+You can edit this xml file, rename it from `.xml` to  `.als` and Ableton will load it!
 If you run with this option multiple times, the previous xml file will be moved into the `abletoolz_backup` folder with the same renaming behavior as `-s/--save`.
-You can also rename the extension from `.xml` to `.als` and ableton will still load it!
-The next time you save though it will be compressed gzip again.

 `--append-bars-bpm` Used with `-s/--save`, appends furthest bar length and bpm to set name.
 For example, `myset.als` --> `myset_32bars_90bpm.als`.
 Running this multiple times overwrites this section only (so your filename wont keep growing).

-### Analysis
+### Analysis - checking samples/tracks/plugins
 `--list-tracks` List track information.

 `--check-samples` Checks relative and absolute sample paths and verifies if the file exists.
 Ableton will load the sample as long as one of the two are valid.
 If relative path doesn't exist(Not collected and saved) only absolute path is checked.
+By default only missing samples are displayed to reduce clutter, use `-v` to show all found samples as well.

 `--check-plugins` Checks plugin VST paths and verifies they exist. **Note**: When loading a set, if Ableton finds the same plugin name in a different path it will automatically fix any broken paths the next time you save your project.
-AU are not stored as paths but component names.
-Ableton stores the AU name differently than what is stored under `/Library/Audio/Plug-Ins/Components`.
+This command attempts to find missing VSTs and show an updated path if it finds one that Ableton will most likely load.
+Mac Audio Units/AU are not stored with paths, just plugin names.
+Mac OS is not supported for this yet.
+`/Library/Audio/Plug-Ins/Components`.

 ### Edit